Tuesday, April 14, 2009

 Tony: And me?

-Adam: (turns round) You have this strange affect on people that causes oily discharge and loss of appetite.
+Adam: (turns round) You have this strange effect on people that causes oily discharge and loss of appetite.
 In fact, the list is endless.
 My advice?
-Come back from the “dark side.”
-Trust me―We’re all just one step from the slaughterhouse.
+Come back from the 'dark side'.
+Trust me, we’re all just one step from the slaughterhouse.
 You take care now.

 THE END?